Governed Agent Runtime

 It was the reason.

-Pea is being built against a control matrix aligned with ISO/IEC 27001 and ISO/IEC 42001 — the information security and AI management system standards that enterprise procurement teams and regulators will increasingly require.
-The architecture was designed this way from the start.
-The certification programme formalises what was already true.
+The runtime is being built against a control matrix aligned with ISO/IEC 27001 and ISO/IEC 42001, the information security and AI management standards enterprise procurement and regulators increasingly require.
+The architecture is being built to produce the evidence and control surfaces those standards demand, alongside the runtime rather than retrofitted after deployment.

 Audit trail